 Debt to Income Ratio

 Another important factor that lenders will pay attention to is your debt to income ratio.
 This ratio compares your income to the debt balances that you have.
 If you are paying off an existing auto loan, it will also be included in the debt portion of this ratio.
-Lenders will really pay attention to this part when considering you for a second car.
+Lenders will really pay attention to this part when considering you for an additional car.